smerckel/gliderflight/doc/source/installation.rst

 ^^^^^^^^^^^^
 The gliderflight module depends on numpy.

+The glidertrim script -- useful to check and adjust the ballast trim of glider during deployment -- additionally depends on scipy, matplotlib, gsw, and dbdreader.
+All these packages are available from PyPi and will be downloaded automatically when not present.
+However, you may prefer to install the complex packages numpy, scipy and matplotlib using your distribution's package manager (when on linux).

+See also the file requirements.txt in the root directory.

 PyPi
 ----
 In due time, the module will also made available on PyPi, so that it